 Ecovillage Vacations: We spend time at ecovillages in a few states across North America in rural areas for our annual vacations because they are very relaxing and fun.
 Hiking in the mountains in fresh air is a great way to stay in shape.
 Taking a nap in a hammock, hiking mountain trails, bathing in a waterfall, meeting new like minded friends, sitting around a bonfire at night, getting a massage, sauna, group discussions, eating organic meals from the gardens, and taking showers in an outdoor solar heated shower is alot more fun than sitting in a hotel room or a crowded restaurant.
 Its a drag to come back to the city and not be able to live like that all the time.
 In some locations, ecovillage land is many acres of mountain forest adjacent to ancient native american sacred land.
 They are used as retreats where people come to build up their health, eat fresh organic foods from the gardens, and have new experiences.
 Most are off grid and all electricity is produced with clean energy systems.
 The mineral rich water comes from mountain springs.
 In some countries, ecovillages are very remote, with very little contact with the outside world.

-Efficiency: People often talk about the problems of the world, but many do not discuss things we can do as a solution.
+Efficiency: People often talk about the problems of the world, but many do not honestly discuss things we can do as a solution.
 What seems to be lacking is strategic thinking and a system of sharing knowledge about what works and what does not work.
-Many of us would like to have an off-grid sustainably designed home and garden, but cannot afford it because of the rising cost of homes, land, construction, rentals, and the loss of jobs overseas; however, working together as a group with members who have professional experience, we believe we can accomplish that opportunity and keep it sustainable long-term.
-We have seen successful examples in remote locations but would like to live in urban areas for employment, educational, and social opportunities.
+Many of us would like to have an off-grid sustainably designed home and garden that does not pollute the environment, but cannot afford it because of the rising cost of homes, land, construction, rentals, and the loss of jobs overseas; however, working together as a group with members who have professional experience, we believe we can accomplish that opportunity and keep it sustainable long-term.
+We have seen successful examples in remote locations and would like to live the same way in urban areas.